flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Talk Home

-Smarty, Spusu, VOXI, Asda Mobile, Lyca Mobile, 1pMobile, Lebara, and ParentShield
+Smarty, Spusu, VOXI, 1pMobile, and ParentShield

 Networks with mid-contract price rises

-The following networks all have mid-contract price rises of some kind, though how this is calculated can vary.
-In most cases however the rise relates to the CPI (Consumer Price Index) or the RPI (Retail Price Index), both of which are measures of the rate of inflation, so you’ll see both of these mentioned a lot below.
+However, for many older plans, the rise relates to the CPI (Consumer Price Index) or the RPI (Retail Price Index), both of which are measures of the rate of inflation, so you’ll see both of these mentioned a lot below.

 Note also that if you have a plan dating back to before any of those listed below, then in most cases your prices won’t rise mid-contract at all.